 Ed’s food writing has appeared in The Washington Post Food section, Martha Stewart Living magazine and Edible Chesapeake.
-Ed’s work in sustainable gardening has been featured in People magazine, as well as in popular food blogs such as Chow and Seriously Good.
-He has appeared on FOX News, WAMU radio news, Washington City Paper and on the Kojo Nnamdi Show (WAMU FM 88.5).
+His work in sustainable gardening has been featured in People magazine, as well as in popular food blogs such as Chow and Seriously Good.
+He has appeared on FOX News, WAMU radio news, Washington City Paper and was a frequent guest on the Kojo Nnamdi Show (WAMU FM 88.5).

 Email Ed: euclidarms@yahoo.com